The DIR® Institute at Livingston

 Free Virtual Floortime Consultations for Parents

+Do you want to learn more about the DIR® Institute at Livingston and Floortime Intensives?
 ICDL offers individualized virtual (live online) Floortime consultations for parents.
-This is for parents that are new to Floortime or parents that know about Floortime but are interested in learning about developing a DIR® Home Program or the ICDL Intensive Floortime Therapy Program.
+This is for parents that are new to Floortime or parents that know about Floortime but are interested in learning about developing a DIR® Home Program and/or Floortime Intensives.
 This is a unique opportunity to individually meet with a Floortime expert to gain insights and explore implementing Floortime strategies with your child.
-We will happily review videos of you interacting with your child to discuss his or her functional emotional development and to explore the Floortime parent coaching process so you can see how parent coaching and a Floortime program can help.
+We will happily review videos of you interacting with your child to help you gain insights into his or her functional emotional development and to explore the Floortime parent coaching process so you can see how parent coaching and a Floortime program can help.
 Click here to see available times and to schedule an appointment (This is limited to one consultation per family and space is limited and available on a first come first serve basis).